| Quality

 of elements, including a review of the systematic search methods

-only valid and clinically useful primary sources.
-To assess the
+includes only valid and clinically useful primary sources.

-latter, the source is reviewed to attempt to determine whether
+To assess the latter, the source is reviewed to attempt to

-critical appraisal of the content from included studies was performed,
+determine whether critical appraisal of the content from included

-studies considered to be of the highest quality are critically
+to be of the highest quality are critically appraised for

-appraised for validity and usefulness as an audit by Delfini.
+validity and usefulness as an audit by Delfini.
+If these studies

-If these studies pass the audit, one or two included primary studies
+pass the audit, one or two included primary studies of the

 lower quality studies also pass, it is assumed that the authors